-All EWSD schools should be a safe and kind learning environment, free from any bullying.
+All EWSD schools should provide safe and kind learning conditions, free from any bullying.
 Bullying is a form of dangerous and disrespectful behavior not permitted or tolerated within EWSD schools.

-- Occurs during the school day on school property, on a school bus, or at a school-sponsored activity, or before or after the school day on a school bus or at a school-sponsored activity; or does not occur during the school day on school property, on a school bus, or at a school-sponsored activity and can be shown to pose a clear and substantial interference with another student's right to access educational programs.
+happens during the school day on school property, on a school bus, or at a school-sponsored activity, or before or after the school day on a school bus or at a school-sponsored activity; or does not happen during the school day on school property, on a school bus, or at a school-sponsored activity and can be shown to present a clear and big interference with another student's right to access educational programs.

-Please note that bullying behavior is behavior which can occur on or off school grounds and which can occur through electronic means (email, internet, cell phones, texting, etc.).
-EWSD schools will take appropriate steps to respond to bullying behavior that takes place off school grounds as it affects the school environment or substantially interferes with any student's ability to access educational programs at school.
+Please note that bullying behavior is behavior which can happen on or off school grounds and which can happen through electronic means (email, internet, cell phones, texting, etc.).
+EWSD schools will take appropriate steps to respond to bullying behavior that happens off school grounds as it affects the school or interferes in a big way with any student's ability to access educational programs at school.

-If a student feels they are being bullied, and it is safe to do so, the student may tell that person to stop.
-Victims and witnesses are asked to report bullying to their grade-level administrator or, if this proves difficult, any teacher or staff member.
-Students may anonymously report acts of bullying to their teachers and school administrators, or can call the Safe Schools Hotline at 857-7977.
+Reporting Bullying: If a student feels they are being bullied, and it is safe to do so, the student may tell that person to stop.
+Victims and witnesses are asked to report bullying to their grade-level administrator or, if this proves very hard, any teacher or staff member.
+Without revealing their name, students may report acts of bullying to their teachers and school leaders, or can call the Safe Schools Hotline at 857-7977.
 Parents/guardians may file written reports of suspected bullying with the school.
 Any student or parent/guardian of a student who believes they have been a victim of bullying should report the matter immediately to the principal.
-All EWSD employees are required to advance reports of bullying to their respective administrator or supervisor immediately.
+All EWSD workers must advance reports of bullying to their administrator or supervisor immediately.

-Bullying will result in the bully being disciplined.
-The disciplinary consequences include the full range of disciplinary consequences outlined in EWSD discipline policies and the school discipline plan (e.g. confiscation of cell phone, denial of internet privileges, detention, loss of privileges, denial of participation in co-curricular activities and sports).
-Disciplinary consequences may also include a recommendation to the School Board for long-term suspension.
+Consequences: Substantiated bullying behavior will result in disciplinary action.
+The disciplinary results include the full range of restorative practices and/or disciplinary results organized and listed in EWSD discipline policies and the school discipline plan (e.g. taking a cell phone to stop illegal activity, denial of internet privileges, detention, loss of privileges, denial of participation in school activities and sports.
+Disciplinary results may also include a recommendation to the School Board for long-term suspension.

-Bullying incidents are subject to report requirements of the Vermont Secretary of Education.
-All EWSD schools will collect data on the number of reported and verified incidents of bullying.
-For more information on the bullying, please see C10: Prevention of Harassment, Hazing and Bullying of Students on the EWSD website.
+Bullying events are subject to report requirements of the Vermont Secretary of Education.
+All EWSD schools will collect data on the number of reported and proven events of bullying.
+For more information on bullying, please see policy C10 on the EWSD website.